Trekking in Sikkim Darjeeling

 The Sandakphu Phalut Trek is eighty-four km long, beautiful, enchanting, and a simple route to trek near Darjeeling.
 There is so much to see, learn, and experience from the trek, which involves seven days (can also be done in six days too) and an average of 15 km of trekking per day from start to finish.
 And when you reach Sandakphu and Phalut, you simply sit back and enjoy the beautiful Himalayan views found nowhere else in the entire Himalayas.

-The Best Season to Trek in Darjeeling
+The Best Season to trek in Darjeeling

 Language